Are you familiar with the Channel 4 series Scrapheap Challenge?

 Efficient design applies to ERP too

 Because I’m interested in both manufacturing and ERP software, I can’t help but see parallels between the two.
 For me, the scrapyard itself is like an ERP package like Epicor – it gives you the potential to achieve a huge number of things, but only a few of them are relevant to what you want to achieve.
 Each team is like a group of ERP experts, trying to implement the right functionality for their given brief.
 And the final inventions are like using Epicor for your business – the better the design and the more efficient the processes used, the more you achieve your goals.
+A successful ERP implementation for profitability requires meticulous planning, efficient resource allocation, and continuous performance monitoring.

 Unfortunately, many manufacturing businesses don’t make the step from acquiring ERP software like Epicor to implementing in a way that reflects their actual business processes.
 Often this is because a firm will buy their ERP from a reseller, who then employs people without a deep understanding of the manufacturing sector to implement it, instead of an experienced ERP consultant.
+ERP implementation for profitability also involves not only technological integration but also a cultural shift towards data-driven efficiency and value creation.

 So instead of matching the software to your processes, they will teach you many different ways of using Epicor to achieve a broadly comparable objective.
 It’s a bit like getting a Scrapheap Challenge team to design dozens of different water cannons – and then asking them to build every single one, rather than just the one that does the best possible job with the most efficient use of materials.